geffzhang/awesome-semantickernel/README.md

 - [Semantic Kernel - MongoDB Connector](https://github.com/kbeaugrand/SemanticKernel.Connectors.Memory.MongoDB) Atlas MongoDB connector for Semantic Kernel skills and semantic memory
 - [Faster & Smaller Single-File Search Engine for Vectors & Texts](https://github.com/unum-cloud/usearch)
 - [Microsoft-Semantic-Kernel-Community-dotnet](https://github.com/Azure-AI-Community/Microsoft-Semantic-Kernel-Community-dotnet)
+- [sk-researcher](https://github.com/craigomatic/sk-researcher): Using Semantic Kernel to power a research agent that will work on your behalf to research a topic
+- [worddoc-aiplugin](https://github.com/craigomatic/worddoc-aiplugin) AI Plugin that can be used to create and append to word documents

 ## Plans
 sequences of actions that Semantic Kernel can execute to achieve a goal, such as booking a flight or writing some content.